 Construction and operation of the NY Project will not impact air transportation activities.
 The submarine export cable will be buried below the seabed and no above-water structures are proposed within state waters.
-The onshore export and interconnection cables will be installed predominantly along existing roadway and railroad rights-of-way, and no transmission towers are proposed.
-The only proposed aboveground components are the onshore substation and the proposed cable bridge across Barnums Channel.
-Vertical construction of the onshore substation and the cable bridge will not impact or interfere with air traffic or communications and will meet industry standards regarding electrical interference (see Exhibit E-5: Effect on Communications); therefore, no mitigation for air transportation is proposed.
+The onshore export cables, interconnection cables, and loop-in / loop-out lines will be installed predominantly along existing roadway and railroad rights-of-way, and no transmission towers are proposed.
+The only proposed aboveground components are the onshore substation, the proposed cable bridge across Barnums Channel, and Hampton Road substation.
+Vertical construction of the onshore substation, cable bridge, and Hampton Road substation will not impact or interfere with air traffic or communications and will meet industry standards regarding electrical interference (see Exhibit E-5: Effect on Communications); therefore, no mitigation for air transportation is proposed.